 Hyperlite Mountain Gear Square Flat Tarp

 For true ultralight aficionados and die-hard thru-hikers, no form of shelter burdens you less than a tarp.
-While we only tested two stand-alone tarps in this year's review, the Hyperlite Mountain Gear Square Flat Tarp is the best of the best.
+While we only tested two stand-alone tarps in this year's review, the Hyperlite Mountain Gear Square Flat Tarp is by far the most protective.
 The perfectly square design allows for endless adaptability when it comes to pitching options and locations.
 At only 10.9 ounces, including copious amounts of tie-out cordage, this tarp is the lightest shelter in this review.
 If you don't like carrying a lot of weight and you're willing to skimp on the comforts of a traditional fully covered shelter, this ultra-bomber and durable tarp is our best recommendation.

 That weight comes with a minor caveat in that you will likely want to bring along a ground cloth to sleep on, and depending on the season and weather, you may also need a bivy sack for added weather and bug protection in addition to extra stakes and cord.
 This ups the overall shelter system weight and cost a bit.
 Keep in mind that both the price and the weight are for the tarp without the trekking poles needed to set it up or the stakes required to keep it affixed to the ground, so you will have to figure in the money and weight attributed to both.
 Regardless, if you are in the market for a tarp and want the best one we have ever used, look no further than this excellent design.